Rose Wine

 – Drink Pink.

-The Fifty Best Rosé Tasting of 2022
+The Fifty Best Rosé Tasting of 2025

 The Tasting:

-The Fifty Best held a “blind” tasting of nine recent release Rosé wines with eight members of our wine judging panel.
+The Fifty Best held a “blind” tasting of 13 recent release Rosé wines with eight members of our wine judging panel.
 The order of service was established beforehand by lottery.
 Strict tasting rules were applied.
 Each of the wines were poured into fresh glasses from new sealed bottles and served well chilled.
 Only ice water and crusty peasant bread were available to cleanse the palate.

 The tasting notes that follow are summaries of the judges’ opinions, with all replicated commentary eliminated.
 The states and countries are identified for each brand.
 Clicking on the brands' names will link to their websites.